samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 ### The `playStream` Method

 Then, the `playstream` method can fire the `playStream` method of your `AudioProvider`.
-This method on the provider returns an observable that you will use to subscribe and start listening media events like `canplay`, `playing`, etc.
+This method on the provider returns an observable that you will use to subscribe and start listening to media events like `canplay`, `playing`, etc.

 Based on each particular event, you will dispatch a store action with the appropriate payload.
 Basically, these actions will store media information like current time and duration of the media.